Your mind won’t stop.

 You’ve tried positive thinking.
 You’ve made lists.
 You’ve prayed the same prayers over and over.
 But the thoughts keep spinning.

 If this sounds familiar, you’re not alone.
-Research shows that chronic overthinking affects nearly 73% of adults aged 25-35, and Christians aren’t immune.
-In fact, many believers struggle with a unique version of overthinking—we worry about being good enough, making the “right” choices, and honoring God with every decision.
-The pressure can be overwhelming.
+Studies show that chronic overthinking affects nearly 73% of adults aged 25–35, and Christians aren’t immune.
+Many believers carry a unique version of this struggle—we worry about whether we’re good enough, whether we’re making the “right” choices, whether we’re honoring God with every decision.
+The pressure can be suffocating.

 But here’s the truth: God never intended for you to carry the weight of constant analysis and worry.
 Jesus addressed this directly in Matthew 6 when He said, “Do not worry about your life.”
 Not because worrying is silly, but because it’s unnecessary when you have a Father who sees you, knows you, and cares for you.

-Today, I’m going to teach you a biblical meditation practice that has helped thousands of Christians break free from the overthinking cycle.
+In this guide, I’ll walk you through biblical meditation practices that have helped thousands of Christians break free from the overthinking cycle.
 This isn’t about “emptying your mind” (that’s Eastern meditation).
 This is about filling your mind with God’s truth until there’s no room left for anxious spirals.

 Understanding Overthinking from a Biblical Perspective